benjymous/annotations/sandman/sandman.15.md

 Zelda's the bottom.
 The illustration of the two sleeping implies that they are lovers.
 Their relationship was uncertain to the other residents of the house.
 	Note that the original comic, a caption from Zelda's dream appears in the central panel, but is virtually obscured by a lace overlay on the art.

-Can someone with _The Doll's House_ tpb please e-mail me the text of that caption?
+The caption reads:
+Mommy and Daddy told me to go away so here I am in the old bone orchard
+nobody understands me nobody cares nobody else userstands it the beauty
+of the lost necropolis is the Charnel charm,

+The second caption:

+oh but chantal comes along and shows me she's my soul sister me and her
+true gothic heroines secret brides of the faceless slaves of the
+forbidden house of the nameless night of the castle of dread desire

         Chantal panel 1:  Chantal's self-image is flat, all solid colors and lines, a sophisticated-looking lady.
 The style resembles artist Patrick Nagel.
 The caption reads:  "Chantal is having a relationship with a sentence.
 Just